 OPG is a related party of the Province of Ontario, therefore this criterion is met.

-Given that the number of factors met above there may be a view that OPG could be considered a de facto agent of the Province through its related party relationship (4 out of 6 items are met) It is of vital importance, and as concurred by EY, that the majority of the debt in the Trust is not more than 49% funded by the Province.
+Given the number of factors met above, there may be a view that OPG could be considered a de facto agent of the Province through its related party relationship (4 out of 6 items are met).
+It is of vital importance, and as concurred by EY, that the majority of the debt in the Trust is not more than 44% funded by the Province (note that the remaining 5% of debt has to be funded externally by OPG in order to show that OPG has equity at risk).
 If the debt in the Trust is seen by the External Auditors as being principally funded by the Province, OPG would fail 5 out of 6 criteria above and be considered a de facto agent.
 As a result, proposed consolidation accounting would fail.

-Comment – seems odd we can fail 4 of 6 and still achieve the accounting?
-How would you answer this.